Post-nasal drip: Treatment

-Treatment options depend on the nature of an individual’s post-nasal drip and its cause.
+Treatment options depend on the nature of an individual's post-nasal drip and its cause.
 Antibiotics may be prescribed if the PND is the result of bacterial sinusitis.
 In cases where PND is caused by allergic rhinitis or irritant rhinitis, avoidance of allergens or irritating factors such as dander, cigarette smoke, and cleaning supplies may be beneficial.
-Antihistamines are particularly useful for allergic rhinitis, and it may be beneficial in some cases of non-allergic rhinitis.
+Antihistamines are particularly useful for allergic rhinitis and may be beneficial in some cases of non-allergic rhinitis.
 First-generation antihistamines such as chlorpheniramine and clemastine are more potent but have greater sedatory effects; later-generation antihistamines may be used to reduce these effects.
 Azelastine, a topical antihistamine, is approved for both allergic and non-allergic rhinitis due to its unique anti-inflammatory effects separate from its histamine receptor antagonism.

 Intranasal steroids may also be beneficial in patients who do not respond to antihistamines.
-In one meta-analysis, intranasal steroids were shown to improve symptoms of non-allergic rhinitis at four weeks better than a placebo.
+In one meta-analysis, intranasal steroids were shown to improve symptoms of non-allergic rhinitis at up to four weeks better than a placebo.
 Decongestants such as pseudoephedrine can tighten blood vessels of the nasal mucosa and result in a decrease in mucus production.
 Anticholinergics such as ipratropium bromide can help reduce secretions by blocking parasympathetic effects on the nasal mucosa.

+One study has found that symptoms of postnasal drainage improved after 8 to 16 weeks of lansoprazole 30 mg taken twice daily regardless of the presence or absence of typical symptoms of GERD.

-Other methods, such as drinking warm fluids and using saline nasal irrigation, may be useful for managing symptoms of PND but its exact efficacy is unclear in medical literature.
+Other methods, such as drinking warm fluids and using saline nasal irrigation, may be useful for managing symptoms of PND but their exact efficacy is unclear in medical literature.
+Nevertheless, since postnasal drip is frequently associated with chronic rhinitis, the regular application of various saline solutions to the nasal cavity may be beneficial.